mricksen/Udacity_DS_Term2_Project1/README.md

 I focused on what the respondents found to be important.
 How students differ from professional developers in what they believe is important?
 And lastly looked into whether developers with less than 5 years experience think differently than developers with more than 5 years of experience on what is important.

-I posted my finding on Medium: https://medium.com/@mricksen/what-do-software-developers-look-for-in-candidates-when-hiring-future-colleagues-9191b59db098
+I posted my findings on Medium: https://medium.com/@mricksen/what-do-software-developers-look-for-in-candidates-when-hiring-future-colleagues-9191b59db098